ChokunPlayZ/MakeX-2023-Mango-Sticky-Rice/README.md

 # Mango Engine (previously Hope Crusher)
 a not so simple sub 600 lines python script that powers the mango robot

+altought we didnt win, me, myself has learnt a lot from building this
+I can confiedently say that the issue was the aliance matching system not us
+I also decided to restructure the whole automatic code in the morning so that can be the issue
+there's gonna be a branch for our code out for the skill test (as far as I know its MakeX Thailand Exclusive)

 and a fully custom python intelsense for
 - MakeBlock NovaPi
 - NovaPi Power Expander Board